 Looking for 1950s shoes?
-You are probably imaging wearing black and white 50s shoes most associated with young girls and teens wearing poodle skirts or young men ripping it up on the dance floor with the new Rock ‘n Roll swing.
+You are probably imaging wearing the black and white ’50s shoes most associated with young girls and teens wearing poodle skirts and young men ripping it up on the dance floor with the new Rock ‘n Roll swing.
 These classic style fifties shoes are often called saddle oxfords or just saddle shoes.
-Oxfords refer to the style of shoe (flat heel, low profile, lace up) while saddle refers to the color placement (dark color band on a white body.)
+Oxfords refer to the style of shoe (flat heel, low profile, lace up) while saddle refers to the color placement (dark color band on a white body).
 Black and white saddle shoes were the most popular color combination in the 1950s for both young men and women.
-Paired with white bobby socks saddle shoes are iconic of the decade even though the trend began in the 1920s.
+Paired with white bobby socks, saddle shoes are iconic of the decade even though the trend began in the 1920s.
 Learn more about the history of saddle shoes.

-Because of the popularity of the 1950’s retro look today finding black and white shoes isn’t too difficult.
+Because of the popularity of the 1950s retro look today, finding black and white shoes isn’t too difficult.
 There are options and price ranges to suit any budget and purpose.
-Here are a variety of black and white saddle shoes I could find online, first for ladies:
+Here are a variety of black and white saddle shoes I found online, first for ladies.

 Scroll down or click here to jump to men’s 1950s saddle shoes.